finfet/kestrel/BUILDING.md

 ## Required Software

-rustc 1.56+, and cargo.
-Python3 is required for the build script.
+This application is built with cargo. rustc 1.56+ is required.

-Running the build steps manually without the python script is also possible, but is more laborious.
+There is a Python3 build script that runs cargo build commands and creates tarballs automatically.
+Running the build steps manually without the build script can be done but is much more laborious and is not recommended.

 - Linux
   - Default gcc linker required by cargo. on debian: build-essential